nithish007-git/git/README.md

  - mysql

- ## I have will be updating more things soon
+ ## I  will be updating more things soon